 Typical Pamiri food is hard to find in the Pamir nowadays.
 People are less self-sufficient these days and rely on fluffy white bread, eggs and tea.
 In general, their diet is cheap, filling and unhealthy, based around carbohydrates with very little vitamins unless you come in late summer and autumn.

 Food from local restaurants are the typical dishes of Central Asia: lagman, manty, plov and borsht.

-There is very little food (to buy) in small villages.
+There is very little food for sale in small villages.
 Only in bigger stops like Dushanbe, Khorog, Murghab, Karakol and Sary Tash a slightly more diverse offering exists.
-Shops have limited supplies of fruit and vegetables, only in September does it get better.
+Shops have limited supplies of fruit and vegetables; only in September does it get better.
 Dushanbe and Khorog have supermarkets and a few decent restaurants.